Netanyahu says he has told US he opposes Palestinian state in any postwar scenario

-RAFAH, Gaza Strip (AP) — Israeli Prime Minister Benjamin Netanyahu said Thursday he has told the United States that he opposes the establishment of a Palestinian state as part of any postwar scenario, underscoring the deep divisions between the close allies three months into Israel’s assault on Gaza aiming to eliminate its Hamas rulers.
+RAFAH, Gaza Strip (AP) — Israeli Prime Minister Benjamin Netanyahu said Thursday he has told the United States that he opposes the establishment of a Palestinian state as part of any postwar scenario, underscoring the deep divisions between the close allies three months into Israel’s assault on Gaza.

-The U.S. has called on Israel to scale back its offensive and said that the establishment of a Palestinian state should be part of the “day after.”
+The U.S. has called on Israel to scale back the offensive that aims to eliminate Gaza's Hamas rulers, and American officials have said the establishment of a Palestinian state should be part of the “day after.”

 But in a nationally broadcast news conference, Netanyahu vowed to press ahead with the offensive until Israel realizes a “decisive victory over Hamas.”
 He also rejected the idea of Palestinian statehood.
 He said he had relayed his positions to the Americans.